AlchemicRaker/fire/README.md

 * **Low opinion** design so that your game is not limited by unnecessary and incorrect constraints about how the template _thinks_ your game should run.
 * **Module system** to easily include commonly used tools such as the ~~neslib~~ and ~~nesdoug~~ libraries, and the ~~Famitone5~~ and Famistudio audio engines.
 * **Multi-mapper build system** that targets many common mappers used in the homebrew community.
 Start developing with any of these mappers _today_.
-* **Mapper-agnostic banking**.
-Organize your code and data into banks without having to implement your own bank-switching routines.
-Easily swap between available PRG banks, including **far calling** between banks.
+* **Unified mapper development experience**.
+PRG banking, CHR banking, seamless far calling, IRQ-based screen scrolling; all available through a unified api.
-* **C and ASM** are both supported, though you may choose to disable all **C** elements of the template if desired.
+* **C and ASM** are both supported, though you may choose to disable all **C** elements of the template if you prefer the bare-metal experience.
 * **Highly commented system** files for advanced developers to modify as they desire.
-* **Boilerplate vectors** with `_GAME` segments reserved for your game's startup, NMI, and IRQ assembly code.
+* **Ready-to-use segments** reserved for your game's startup, NMI, and IRQ assembly code.

+> This project strongly recommends using VSCode, paired with Mesen-X and the Alchemy65 VSCode extension for the best NES debugging experience.
+This project contains a launch configuration for VSCode, and a build task that will display build errors in your source code.

 ## Project Organization

-The central code for your game, as well as this template's demo, are located in "src".
-Vectors for startup, nmi, and irq, as well as any features provided by this template, are all in "sys".
-Anything mapper specific is located in a subfolder, e.g. "sys/mmc3" for mmc3-specific code and configuration.

-The makefile in the root of the project contains some build configuration.
-Importantly, you may switch your target mapper in this file.

-This project is intended for use with cc65.
-The makefile expects cc65 binaries to be available on your PATH.

-> This project highly recommends using VSCode, paired with Mesen-X and the Alchemy65 VSCode extension for the best NES debugging experience.
-This project contains a build task and launch configuration for VSCode.
+The Fire template organizes code into four major sections, that correspond with top-level folders in the project.

+* "**sys/**" contains all of the template's boilerplate code.
+* "**lib/**" is for modules that you can optionally include in your project.
+Choose which modules to include by setting **MODULES** in the makefile.
+* "**src/**" is for all of your game code, entered via `main()` or `main:`.
+Assembly files in this folder will be included automatically.
+If you have enabled **C_SUPPORT**, C files in this folder will be included automatically.
+* "**res/**" is for your game resources.
+Assembly files in this folder will be included automatically.

 ### Getting Started

-Before you get started, install [cc65](https://cc65.github.io/getting-started.html) and add it to your environment PATH.
+Before you get started, install [make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) (or `sudo apt-get install build-essential` for ubuntu) and [cc65](https://cc65.github.io/getting-started.html) and add them to your environment PATH.

     git clone git@github.com:AlchemicRaker/fire.git
     cd fire